opencomputeproject/onie/docs/PersistWorkflow.md

 And so, any change to a persisted file is noticed by watchdir and saved to /mnt/flash in a cpio archive automatically using /sbin/savepersist.

+# Limitations

+You cannot persist any file that is read/used before `/etc/rcS.d/S03restorepersist` is run, including this script itself.
+Also, it is NOT recommended for persisting logging files, e.g., /var/log/*.
+While technically this will work, you will likely quickly exceed the write cycle limit of the underlying flash memory.
+Better to use a syslog server.